ikolomiets/ikolomiets.github.io/README.md

 11. In the newly opened dialog click on "Add Step"
 12. In the "Add a workflow step" dialog select "Send a message" step by clicking on "Add"
 13. In the "Send a message" dialog select channel from step #1 in the "Send this message to" drop-down list
-14. Click on "Insert a viariable" link right below "Message Text" editor and select "text" variable added in step #9
+14. Click on "Insert a variable" link right below "Message Text" editor and select "text" variable added in step #9
 15. In the editor click on a "Code block" icon to embed "text" variable inside it ![Send a message](images/Send_a_message_step.png)
 16. Click on "Save"
-17. Now that you're back to your Worlflow Builder dialog - click on "Publish"
+17. Now that you're back to your Workflow Builder dialog - click on "Publish"

 You will be presented with "Your workflow is ready to use" dialog with unique Webhook URL.
 Copy it.